 Drukgyel Dzong or the fortress of the victorious Drukpas will be the next stop.
 History recalls the dzong as being built to celebrate the victories over several Tibetan invasions which were successfully countered from this defence point.
 The fort was gutted by a fire disaster in the 1950s but has been left in the form of historical ruins to this day to pay homage to what it stands for.
 You can also see the white dome of Mount Jomolhari (mountain of goddess) from the location.

-Third Day – Paro to Thimphu, Thimphu sightseeing
+Day 3 – Paro to Thimphu, Thimphu sightseeing

 Breakfast and proceed to Thimphu, the capital city.
 The journey will be for about two hours and on the way you will be able to visit the Semtokha Dzong, which is the oldest dzong in the kingdom built by Zhabdrung Ngawang Namgyel.
 The dzong has been serving as a school for Buddhist studies for a long time now and continues to do so.
 As you warm up to the core regions of Thimphu, you can visit the Memorial Chorten called Gongzo Chorten or Gyaldren Chorten.
 The chorten was built in memory of the Third Druk Gyalpo Jigme Dorji Wangchuck.
 Later in the list of places to visit are the Handicrafts Emporium, the Textile Museum and the local market.
 You shall also have the opportunity to visit Trashichhodzong (fortress of glorious heritage), which houses the office of His Majesty the King Jigme Khesar Namgyel Wangchuck.
 It is the seat of the government while it also houses the monks of the central monastic body.